 - After a minute, add in around one third of the plant-based milk.
 Use a whisk to gently whisk the mixture until it comes together and thickens, making sure there are no lumps.
 Feel free to remove the pan from the heat at any point while you do this.

-- Once combined, gradually whisk in the rest of the milk and add the mustard, nutritional yeast, cider vinegar, nutmeg, salt, and pepper.
+- Once combined, gradually whisk in the rest of the milk and add the nutritional yeast, mustard, cider vinegar, nutmeg, salt, and pepper.
 Continue to whisk for a few minutes over the heat to thicken the sauce.

 - Once cooked, the consistency should be creamy and fairly thick.
 If you want it thinner, simply whisk in a little more liquid.
 Adjust the seasoning (I sometimes add a little more mustard) and turn off the heat.